xbankov/product_bundle/README.md

 If I don't have access to current price catalogue, I can take the last purchase of the item as a baseline.
 It could be beneficial to put slight discount on the bundle, given that customer would buy more products from us using a bundle.
 However, to determine that I believe I would need actual cost/profit data, to not undersell the items.

-### How would you evaluate the business impact of the solution and share the outcome with the internal stakeholders?
+### How would you evaluatise the business impact of the solution and share the outcome with the internal stakeholders?

-- The rule-based solution even though covering small space of potential bundles is successfull 40% of times in our validation dataset.
-Every 2nd and a half bundle will be bought.
-We will ease the customers experience by using only one click.
-Retention rate would be higher, and that we can measure using A/B test.
+- I would improve the metrics and evaluation.
+Then I would perform A/B testing.
+- The rule-based bundles are extracted with the high precision, so we aim to only have few rules, that are very frequent.
-- Additionaly collaborative filtering can give inside about other customers purchased products in a bundle, for example products for a same use (guitar pick + guitar capo + guitar stand), that may not share the same textual description or price but are often bought together.
+- On top of that, collaborative filtering can give inside about other customers purchased products in a bundle, for example products for a same use (guitar pick + guitar capo + guitar stand), that may not share the same textual description or price but are often bought together.
 - And finally content-based filtering shows similar products together, therefore it servers users searching for the same type of the product in a collection, for example different colors, candle scents, etc.

 ### Implement a regression model for the products’ prices (UnitPrice) prediction.